dnouri/sillywalks/README.md

 This example monitors the resource usage of FFmpeg, a popular video and audio processing tool, while it encodes a video.
-It's helpful for seeing how resource-intensive video encoding can be.
+It's helpful for seeing how resource-intensive this encoding process is.

 3. Tracking a machine learning training job: